aladinelkhalil/react-ts-foundation-starter/src/auth/exercise.md

 To verify that the application context is working, do the following:

-- Wrapp the Users component with the `RouteGuard` component in the element-prop of the Route that handles the path "users".
+- Wrap the Users component with the `RouteGuard` component in the element-prop of the Route that handles the path "users".

 - Navigate to the /users route; it should redirect to the Login view.